Faisalkttr/Integrator/README.md

   - **Buy More** — current weight < 0.75× target weight and not vetoed
   - **Hold** — otherwise
   - **New Buy** — not currently held, in Q1/Q1A, and has a nonzero target allocation
+- **Quadrant-gated sizing** (sidebar toggle, on by default): the raw sizing formula only zeroes out Health < 40 names, so without this gate, **Watch: Neutral Zone** and **Q4B: Fundamentals Fading** names (Health is moderate, not low) can still receive full-size dollar allocations despite having no confirmed edge.
+The gate keeps 100% of the raw formula for Q1A/Q1/Q1B/Q1C, cuts Q2/Q3 to 35%, and zeroes Watch/Q4B/Q4C/Q4.
+Both the pre-gate and post-gate dollar figures are shown side by side in the quadrant tables so you can see exactly what got cut and why.
+Turn it off to see the original ungated formula.
+  Adjust the percentages in `quadrant_engine.QUADRANT_SIZING_GATE`.
+- **Duplicate ticker detection**: if the same ticker appears more than once in either uploaded CSV (e.g. two exchange listings sharing a symbol, or a stale exporter row), the app warns you by name and keeps only the first occurrence so the merge doesn't silently double-count that name's allocation.
+Check your exporter if this fires.
+- **Capital utilization check**: the dashboard shows total suggested new deployment as a % of your stated capital, with a warning if the book still adds up to more than 100% — each name is sized independently from its own structural weight, so this can happen even with the sizing gate on.
+Treat the ranking as a priority order for a limited contribution, not a set of amounts to deploy all at once.

 ## Notes on your specific files